-Prerequisites: Completion of previous DMSP course with with a grade of "C" or better.

-Offered: Summer semester freshman year or as needed.
+Prerequisites: Completion of all DMSP courses with with a grade of "C" or better.
+Offered: Offered: Summer smester freshman year.

 DMSP 2111 Abdomen Ultrasound II

 This is an advanced course in abdominal sonography.
 The sonongraphic appearance of abdominal organ diseases and their processes will be examined.
 Normal and abnormal lab values will be discussed.
 The normal and abnormal Doppler signals of various organs will be evaluated.
 Special procedures of the abdomen will be included such as biopsies, paracentesis and various interventional procedures.
 Sterile technique is included.